alfateam123/lelei/README.md

 Lelei: XML -> WireShark Generic Dissector
 =========================================

+### Disclaimer ###
+PLEASE NOTE THAT THIS PROJECT IS NOT FULLY FUNCTIONAL, SO USE IT AT YOUR OWN RISK.
+CONSIDER IT TO BE INCOMPLET AND INKORRECT.
+YOU HAVE BEEN WARNED.

 ### What is that? ###

 Lelei is a [cute sorceress](http://gate-thus-the-jsdf-fought-there.wikia.com/wiki/Lelei_La_Lalena)... no, wait, nevermind.